 Air Plants

-Note: Air Plants are small and light.
+A variety of my air plants.
+Just know that air plants are small & light.
 Kitties love to chew on them!

-Succulents: Burro’s Tail, Haworthias & Hens & Chickens (the Echeveri elegans)
+Some Succulents: Burro’s Tail, Haworthias, & Hens & Chickens (the Echeveria elegans)

 Christmas Cactus, Thanksgiving Cactus, Easter Cactus